Diary February 18th...the mild wet weather continues.

 The Hepworth garden provides an exciting link between the birch avenue and the winter walk, with its mass of seedheads, swaying miscanthus, dainty panicums and pennisetums, and colourful sesleria.

 The grasses in the Hokusai garden create another super winter picture with their warm golden tones and swaying seedheads.
-The grasses in the new Monet borders are also a joy, especially on a sunny day when the miscanthus shines out like now rare 100watt lightbulbs, only solar powered!) all back lit to dramatic effect.
+The grasses in the Monet borders are also a joy, especially on a sunny day when the miscanthus becomes shining beacons (just like, now rare, 100watt lightbulbs, only solar powered!) all back lit to dramatic effect.
 They shimmer and gleam and for me are just like a wonderful impressionist painting.

 Meanwhile the formal parterres and patterning of the French Garden look good whatever the time of year, whether in frost, snow or just green!
-We hope you will come and enjoy our winter picture as much as we do!, it is certainly varied and totally different to the other times of year.
+Our winter picture is certainly varied and totally different to the other times of year.
 This is when you appreciate the barebones, the very structure of the garden!

-All the pots from the summer Kandinsky pit are in the Solardome keeping dry and warm, hopefully to burst forth again next year.
+All the summer tender pots are in the Solardome keeping dry and warm, hopefully to burst forth again next year.